 Life on remote, windswept Nantucket has always fostered extraordinary women.
 Intelligent, educated, passionate, and brave, they took on difficult issues involving anti-slavery, women’s rights, suffrage, and times of war.
 Despite obstacles, they each assumed roles and attitudes that were not common for women of their time.

-As part of the updated Road from Abolition to Suffrage exhibition at the Whaling Museum, the NHA has brought just a few representatives of this remarkable group back to life to meet our visitors in a new holographic experience.
-They’ll tell you in their own words about their own remarkable lives and the people they knew who inspired them.
+Bringing just a few representatives of this remarkable group back to life to meet our visitors., they’ll tell you in their own words about their remarkable lives and the people they knew who inspired them.

 Healer and Peacemaker